espressif/esp-idf/docs/en/get-started-cmake/get-started-wrover-kit-v2.rst

 -------------

 * ESP-WROVER-KIT V2 board
-* USB 2.0 A to Micro B Cable
+* USB 2.0 cable（A to Micro-B）
 * Computer running Windows, Linux, or macOS

 You can skip the introduction sections and go directly to Section `Start Application Development`_.